SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp.md

 <h2> Key Points </h2>
 * Scaling up the computational resources on OSG is crucial to taking full advantage of grid computing.
-* Changing the value of `Queue` allows the user to scale up the resources.
+* Changing the value of `queue` allows the user to scale up the resources.
 * `Arguments` allows you to pass parameters to a job script.
 * `$(Cluster)` and `$(Process)` can be used to name log files uniquely.
-* Check the HTCondor manual to learn more about the `Queue` command (https://research.cs.wisc.edu/htcondor/manual/latest/2_5Submitting_Job.html).
+* Check the HTCondor manual to learn more about the `queue` command (https://research.cs.wisc.edu/htcondor/manual/latest/2_5Submitting_Job.html).
 </div>